SU-SWS/press-nextjs/README.md

 reason for this is the Next.js Drupal module only provides a single API url for on demand invalidation.
 So we have to implement our own logic.

+See [architecture flowchart](docs/press-architecture.drawio.svg) for content flow cache information.

+If there is a page that needs a heavier hammer, use the path `/api/revalidate/page` to clear all caches used for the entire page.
+Use this method with care.
+It will invalidate the config pages and menu caches that is used to generate the requested page.
+This will cause every page to rebuild.
+If there are any errors fetching the data from Drupal, it can cause the home page to produce a 404 response.

 ### Layout

 The layout consists of the global elements on all pages.
 This consists of the global header, footer, and the menu.
 Any